delventhalz/delventhalz.github.io/_posts/2016-01-30-mongoose-hooks.markdown

 ### This Is Different

 You may have noticed in my original "pre save" example, we made good use of the `this` variable.
 That time, `this` referred to the actual user we were saving.
-Super useful and convient.
+Super useful and convenient.
 In fact, it would have been hard to hash the password without it.
 Does `this` refer to the same thing in a "pre update" hook?
 Well . . . try running this code sometime if you're feeling adventurous:

 {% highlight javascript %}
 UserSchema.pre('update', function(next) {